Sage-Bionetworks/portalsDocs/_articles/download-data.md

 <img style="width: 25%;" src="/assets/images/export-table-viz.png" alt="alt text">

 You may choose to download the file as a *.csv* or *.tsv*.
-Files are named *Job-####.csv*, where # includes a long set of numbers.
+Files are named *Job-####*, where # includes a long set of numbers.
 Move this file to your working directory to proceed with the following steps.

 [Install the Synapse R client](https://r-docs.synapse.org/#installation) `synapser` to download data from Synapse.
 [Login](https://r-docs.synapse.org/articles/manageSynapseCredentials.html#manage-synapse-credentials) to Synapse.